jlaurellax/data_science_portfolio.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 >>> {3, 5, 7, 9, 11, 13, 15, 17, 19}
 ```

-When we look at our number range now, all values that were also present in the multiples set have been removed as we *know* they were not primes.
+When we look at our number range now, all values that were also present in the multiples set have been removed since we *know* they were not primes.

 We've made a massive reduction to the pool of numbers that need to be tested, so this is really efficient.
-It also means the smallest number in our range *is a prime number* as we know nothing smaller than it divides into it...and this means we can run all that logic again from the top!
+It also means the smallest number in our range *is a prime number* as we know nothing smaller than it divides into it and this means we can run all that logic again from the top!

-Whenever you can run sometime over and over again, a while loop can be a good solution.
+Whenever you can run sometime over and over again, you can use a while loop.

 Here is the code, with a while loop doing the hard work of updating the number list and extracting primes until the list is empty.

-Let's run it for any primes below 1000...
+Let's run it for any primes below 1000.

 ```ruby
 n = 1000